Multiple Myeloma Overview

 What is multiple myeloma?

-Cancer is made of changed abnormal cells that grow out of control.
+Cancer starts when cells change (mutate) and grow out of control.
 The changed (abnormal) cells often grow to form a lump or mass called a tumor.
 Cancer cells can also grow into (invade) nearby areas.
 And they can spread to other parts of the body.
 This is called metastasis.

 Multiple myeloma is cancer that starts in plasma cells in your bone marrow.
 Plasma cells are part of your immune system.
 They normally make proteins called antibodies (immunoglobulins) that help fight infections.
 The bone marrow is the soft, inner part of some bones where all the different blood cells are made.